CaioF/weStudy/README.md

 # weStudy

 weStudy is a solution which allows students to find and match with peers based on their search criteria.
-Students can set his/her preferences when looking for a potential study partner which will present them with a list of potential sturdy groups created by other students.
+Students can set their preferences when looking for a potential study partner which will present them with a list of potential study groups created by other students.

 ## Functions